-These days, it’s impossible to create and maintain a website without thinking about website security.
+These days, it’s impossible to create and maintain a website with one of the best website builders without thinking about website security.
 Hacks are all too common, and they can threaten everything from your website's search engine optimization (SEO) score to customers’ trust in your company.

 Contrary to popular belief, simply using one of the best web hosting services isn’t enough on its own to keep your site secure.
 So, how can you ensure that your website is safe and secure?